laurelschwulst/elventy-laurel/e/gemini-mix-visualizer.md

   - seasons-in-pentameter.md
 ---

 To showcase typefaces from Sharp Type Foundry, I created an hour long video to accompany a music mix by Ian Kim Judd.
+Typefaces used include <a href="https://sharptype.co/typefaces/greenstone/">Greenstone</a> and <a href="https://sharptype.co/typefaces/carta-nueva/">Carta Nueva</a>.

 <a href="https://sharptype.co/news/sharp-fm-008-IanKimJudd-gemini-23" target="_blank">More on sharptype.co</a> ↗

 <div class="small-text">Thanks to Elliott Cost, who I adapted energy spheres from.
-Also to Theodore Jahng for inviting me to this project.
+Also to Theodore Jahng for inviting me to this project, and to Ian Kim Judd for the mix.
 See credits in video for full acknowledgements.
 Guiding texts are Korean proverb (via Chino Kim) and quote from C.S.
 Lewis.</div>